 CHALLENGE YOUR HI-PO

 A lean team means there is less room for error, and greater visibility for both those who excel and take on more, as well as those who fall behind.
 Managers can identify who their high-potentials are on the team and use this as an opportunity to see how they rise to the occasion.
 Do they raise their hand to help when employees are out?
 Can they handle the new projects?
 Pay attention to which employees continue to deliver and take on the biggest projects, and offering to pitch in and help others.

 MAKE RECOGNITION A PRIORITY

 While employees are working in overdrive to keep up with demands, they run the risk of burning out or feeling underappreciated.
-Especially in today’s candidate-driven market, this may create a risk of turnover.
+This may create a risk of turnover.
 Managers should make recognizing their teams for their effort a top priority, keeping them engaged and wanting to achieve more.

 Creating a community of support where peers celebrate the wins of one another is also key to helping prevent turnover and supporting a healthy workforce.
 When employees feel a personal connection to their coworkers and perceive a positive work environment they are more likely to remain at their company longer.